asupriana/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+      Express server and express Routers
 - [ ] Describe Middleware?
+- Middleware is something that the code "filters" through for things like authentication.
 - [ ] Describe a Resource?
+- A resource is something that is used as a basis
 - [ ] What can the API return to help clients know if a request was successful?
+- An API can return a status code and a message in json format
 - [ ] How can we partition our application into sub-applications?
+- We can use express routers.

 ## Project Setup